Emberflurry/darty-Course-DB-and-PrereqFlow-Tracker/README.md

 # Node Network testing:
-(6/28/22) Network Exports: still may work on aesthetics and readability (and ofc interactivity), but ANDs/ORs all work!
+## (6/28/22) Network Exports: still may work on aesthetics and readability (and ofc interactivity), but ANDs/ORs all work!
 ![testExp sif](https://user-images.githubusercontent.com/87039043/176257254-527033d9-3827-434c-afb2-e389e005a400.png)
+see xlRead2SIFWrite1.py for excel DB -> .SIF file (then opened and organized for aesthetics in Cytoscape)

-(6/26-28/22) BIG CHANGE: switched to .SIF-based Cytoscape visualization for future interactivity flexibility and for simplicity and functionality of database (most important).
+## (6/26-28/22) BIG CHANGE: switched to .SIF-based Cytoscape visualization for future interactivity flexibility and for simplicity and functionality of database (most important).
 Note: need to open and run Cytoscape desktopApp before executing xlRead2SIFWrite1.py

 still porting over all the data formats to CSV entries in ea excel row (readable to SIF format via my XL2SIF parser^), but here is a mini-network as proof of concept: